chenhengwei1999/ISSPA/docs/source/tutorial/quick_start.rst

     catkin_make

 When executing catkin_make, you may encounter the following environment adaptation problems.
-The detailed solution is :doc:`/tutorial/problems_catkin_make`
+The detailed solutions you can see :doc:`issue of catkin_make </tutorial/problems_catkin_make>`.

 .. note::